eisailovic/eisailovic.github.io/_posts/2025-06-14-magic-and-conclusion.md

 ## Assessing Quality: The M.A.G.I.C.
 Criteria

-To evaluate the strength and usefulness of the meta-analysis by Peng et al. (2021), we applied the M.A.G.I.C. framework.
+To evaluate the strength and usefulness of the meta-analysis by Max J. Western et al, we applied the M.A.G.I.C. framework.
 This stands for **Magnitude, Articulation, Generality, Interestingness, and Credibility** - five key dimensions for assessing research quality.

 ### Magnitude